stevenrchun/speech_recognition/README.rst

 3. Get a google speech-recognition key, there are guides to doing this online.

 4. Code in your API Keys where needed.
+Wolfram Alpha goes in the main driver code for Winston '__main__' and the google key goes in the Uberi's '__init__' file under the method 'google_recognize'

 5. HACK ONTO IT.